 Date: May 18, 2000

-Mostly sunny today across the kingdom, but there’s a an over turned yak on the Dalia Lama Highway… Okay, so I recycled last….
+Mostly sunny today across the kingdom, but there’s an overturned yak on the Dalia Lama Highway… Okay, so I recycled last….
 [Unreadable.]
 Having an extraordinary time in a stunning country.
-I hope everyone’s enjoyng the emails.
+I hope everyone’s enjoying the emails.
 By the time you receive this, we should be plodding to Everest.
-This is a dazzling land – I only hope the trek isn’t as grueling as everyone keeps saying….
-Take care!
+This is a dazzling land – I only hope the trek isn’t as grueling as everyone keeps saying… Take care!